etheleon/etheleon.github.io/_posts/articles/2017-01-15-Organising DNA sequencing projects.md

 ---
 layout: post
 title: "10 Bioinformatics tools and workflows you should be adopting in 2017."
-excerpt: "Coming from a non-Computer Science related field but find yourself having to navigate yourself in some data analysis?
+excerpt: "Coming from a non-Computer Science related field but find yourself having a hard time navigating data analysis?
 I won't blame you if you feel of at a loss as to where you should begin?
 Lets checkout the common tools I'm using for bioinformatics"
 categories: articles
 tags: [bioinformatics, software, workflows]
 author: wesley_goi